Does spin suck?

 - From Propaganda by Edward Bernays (1928).

-- Back when I studied public relations at Mid Sweden University, I did argue that I wouldn’t mind getting the professional title “propagandist” for the same reasons that I’m arguing in this blog post.
-However, this idea surely was a tough sell — even in a classroom full of aspiring PR professionals.
+- Case in point: Back when I studied public relations at Mid Sweden University, I did argue that I wouldn’t mind getting the professional title “propagandist” for the same reasons that I’m arguing in this blog post.
+However, this idea surely was a tough sell — even (or especially?) in a classroom full of aspiring PR professionals.